"What do you do when your hands are

 For about a second they just stood there, staring at the woman they had Stunned.
 Scott swiftly interrupted the moment.
-"I said, shift right, Gold-Unit," he told them with a clear note of censure in his otherwise flat tone.
+"I said shift right, Gold-Unit," he told them with a clear note of censure in his otherwise flat tone.

-Ron grasped Hermione's arm and kicked open the nearby garden gate, hurrying both of them inside and crouching behind the fence.
+Ron grasped Hermione's arm and kicked open a nearby garden gate, hurrying both of them inside and crouching behind the fence.
 They faced each other in the shade of the slatted barrier, breathing hard.

 "Tell me we didn't just kill an old lady," Ron panted.